How to retire your parents while protecting your retirement

 With those caveats in mind, here are some types of assistance your parents might qualify for:

-- Food assistance : Your parents may be eligible for prefunded debit cards to purchase groceries (the modern equivalent of food stamps); free meals at local senior centers, schools, or churches; and home delivered meals through programs such as Meals on Wheels if they are homebound.
+• Food assistance: Your parents may be eligible for prefunded debit cards to purchase groceries through the Supplemental Nutrition Assistance Program (SNAP); free meals at local senior centers, schools, or churches; and home delivered meals through programs such as Meals on Wheels if they are homebound.

-- Prescription drug discounts : These may be available to Medicare recipients who visit participating pharmacies.
+• Prescription drug discounts: These may be available to Medicare recipients who visit participating pharmacies.
 Also, Medicare Part D’s Extra Help program provides assistance paying for prescription medications.
-The federal Office of Disease Prevention and Health Promotion has further information on making prescriptions affordable.

 Many seniors and their adult children are reluctant to rely on public assistance, whether for philosophical reasons or for quality-of-life reasons.
 But these programs may be an option for your family.